simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-03_jamf_terraform_advanced.md

 - [**For Expressions** - Data transformation loops](#-for-expressions)
 - [**Splat Expressions** - Collection element extraction](#-splat-expressions)
 - [**Dynamic Blocks** - Dynamic resource configuration](#-dynamic-blocks)

+**Many of the resources used in this module have either been condensed or not representative of a true Terraform resource, they are used to provide examples**

 ```hcl
 # Expression examples